 Unity Village features 1,200 acres of beautiful countryside along with formal gardens, magnificent fountains, walking trails, a “green” hotel and conference center, a nine-hole golf course, the best and most extensive library in the region for books and other resources on spiritual education and personal growth, a bookstore and coffee shop, and a variety of peaceful indoor and outdoor chapels for prayer and meditation.

 In 1919 Charles and Myrtle Fillmore, founders of the Unity spiritual movement, bought 58 acres of land about 15 miles from downtown Kansas City, Missouri.
 Originally intended as a weekend and vacation getaway for Unity workers, the area grew into Unity Farm and became nationally known for its orchards and apple products.
 In 1953 the farm was incorporated as a Missouri municipality—Unity Village.
-Today, the 1,200-acre property serves as the headquarters of Unity’s worldwide ministry of publishing, prayer, and education.
-Unity Village’s distinctive English Cotswold and Italian architecture was designed in the 1920s by Rickert Fillmore, a son of the founders.
+Today, the 1,200-acre property serves as the world headquarters.
+The distinctive English Cotswold and Italian architecture was designed in the 1920s by Rickert Fillmore, a son of the founders.

 Online Tour of Unity Village